GoatWang/SimCorpFinder/README.md

 # Product Information:

-# berfore build this app, you should add a python file contain this
+# berfore build this app

+you should add a python file contain these code
 ```
 from elasticsearch import Elasticsearch